jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

     # Exceptions seen

   all the tests are passing.
-I am going to go eat something.
+Time to eat.

 *********************************************************************************
 close the project